ingredients icon.Ingredients

 Brisket Point Recipe: How to make Best-ever BBQ Brisket Burnt Ends — Jess Pryles.

-Plate & Flank
+Plate and Flank Cuts

 Diagram showing the plate and flank primals on a .